Gardening in Tucson

 Sun and Shade

 The tomato, like any summer fruit or vegetable plant, needs sun.
 How much sun depends on geographic location, temperature and time of year.
-In the American southwest, 6-8 hours of full sun plus 50-60% shade in the afternoon is recommended when temperatures are under 90°F. Growing tomatoes in partial shade reduces water loss and sun scald and cools the plants so that they will be more likely to set fruit in the hottest part of summer.
+In the American Southwest, 6-8 hours of full sun plus 50-60% shade in the afternoon is recommended when temperatures are under 90°F. Growing tomatoes in partial shade reduces water loss and sun scald and cools the plants so that they will be more likely to set fruit in the hottest part of summer.
 Latticework, sun shade cloth suspended 8' high, or tall plants can be used to shade the garden.

 By the first of September, the sun will be lower in the sky and there will be fewer hours of daylight.
 Provide more sun by removing overhead shade.
 By the first of October, eliminate shade altogether.